Admission to the Teacher Education Program and to Student Teaching

 - Elementary Education: Curriculum, Instruction and Assessment (10011) two-hour test (State of Iowa qualifying score is 151)

 Refer to the ETS web site (www.ets.org/praxis) for available test dates.
-For example, Praxis II is offered in March, April, June and July, which are the months following the completion of EDU 319.
-In order to receive your license in a timely manner it is important to note that the results for paper-based tests are mailed approximately four weeks after taking the test.
 Passing scores must be on file in the Education Office at Cornell College before an Iowa license can be issued.

 Students must take and pass the Praxis II even if planning to teach outside of Iowa.
 Requirements in other states will vary.
 If students intend to teach outside of Iowa, it is advisable to obtain information concerning testing requirements in that state as early as possible.
 The ETS web site requirement page for all states mandating Praxis II is www.ets.org/praxis.

 Register online at the ETS test site by following the link to the Praxis II tests, then the link to Registering for a Test.
-Indicate Cornell College as a receiving institution so the college gets official notification of the results.
+Indicate Cornell College as a receiving institution so the college gets official notification of the results (the Cornell code is R6119).
 Sample test questions can be viewed on this site under Tests at a Glance.
 The web site includes information regarding the fees, testing dates, and additional services offered by ETS.
-The Cornell College Education Department offers Praxis II study books available for check-out.

 Recommendation for Certification

-After a student has successfully completed three consecutive terms of student teaching, the senior seminar, (and, as an Elementary Education major has passed the Praxis II exam), and has received a baccalaureate degree, the Education Department will make the final decision on Cornell College's recommendation for state certification.
+After a student has successfully completed 14 consecutive weeks of student teaching, the senior seminar, passed the two Praxis II exams, and received a baccalaureate degree, the Education Department will make the final decision on Cornell College's recommendation for state certification.
 A criminal background check is required.
 Completion of student teaching and certification requirements does NOT guarantee recommendation for a teaching certification.

 All students should note that teacher certifications are issued by individual states; therefore, if students believe they may be moving to a location outside of Iowa after graduation, they should examine the specific requirements for the state(s) in question and plan for meeting these additional requirements.
-Information on all state certification requirements can be found in the Education Office in College Hall.
+Information on all state certification requirements can be found on the Education Department's website.

 Teacher Education Program